jinghuazhao/software-notes/AA.md

             fprintf(f, "\t%-.15g", custom[j][marker]);

 ```
 which is left-aligned with 15 places with %g though largely 11 is enough.
-The changed can
+The change can
 be tested with adding the following lines to /examples/GlucoseExample/meta.txt.
 ```
 CUSTOMVARIABLE CHR